GRANT APPLICATION

 The review process typically takes several months following the application deadline, after which selected applicants are notified of funding decisions.

-Yes, the Halton Foundation offers both single-year and multi-year grants (up to three years), depending on the scope and long-term impact of the proposed research.
+Yes, the Halton Foundation offers both single-year and multi-year grants (up to two years), depending on the scope and long-term impact of the proposed research.